What is the Cheapest Shipping Option?

 Another way to save money on shipping is to remove unnecessary packaging.
 For instance, let’s say you’re shipping a toy to a child for his or her birthday.

+If a protective plastic box surrounds the toy, removing the plastic may save money on shipping.
 This can make the overall diameters of the toy smaller, enabling you to ship in a smaller box.

-Flat Rate Shipping Can Be Cost Effective
+Flat Rate Shipping Can Be Cost-Effective

 Check with shipping carriers about flat rate shipping to see if it’s the best rate for your package.